What is Headphone Impedance? [Definitive Guide]

 The closer to zero the number is, the more neutral and honest the representation of the headphone’s sound signature will be.

-A number in this range basically means that the Amp will be as consistent as possible with the most amount of headphones.
+A number in this range basically means that the Amp will be as consistent as possible with the largest number of headphones.

 You could theoretically buy one of the amps mentioned above from Schiit or JDS Labs and be set for life.